 Best Renters Insurance Company: State Farm

 State Farm tops the list with a MoneyGeek score of 92 out of 100.
-It offers affordable coverage at just $8 monthly ($101 annually), while maintaining strong customer satisfaction ratings and comprehensive protection options that balance cost and quality.
+It offers affordable coverage at just $8 monthly ($101 annually).
+This company has strong customer satisfaction ratings and comprehensive protection choices.

 State Farm ranks as the top renters insurance provider in MoneyGeek's analysis, scoring 92 out of 100.
 It excels in affordability and financial stability, while also earning high marks for customer satisfaction.
 With nationwide coverage, it serves renters across the country at varying rates by location.